abuseki/georefdatar/README.md

   primitive mantle, the continental crust, basalts, …
 - tables of decay constants and isotopic rations frequently used in geochronology
+- color codes of the International Chronostratigraphic Chart
 - some functions for basic queries of the periodic table of the elements and the list of minerals are also included.